 How the 4-wheel-drive system works

 A traditional Four-wheel drive system works by all four wheels receiving engine power equally.
 The power is transferred to each axle by a center differential that has front and rear driveshafts connected.
 The front and rear differentials further send 25% of the available power to each wheel.
 The differentials equally divide and manage the transfer of power to each wheel.

 (I wrote a comprehensive guide about 4Hi and 4Lo – you can read it here)

-When four-wheel drive is engaged, both the front and rear axles receives the vehicles available torque and power which is split 50/50.
+When four-wheel drive is engaged, both the front and rear axles receive the vehicle’s available torque and power which is split 50/50.
 This allows all four wheels to propel the vehicle forward.
-This is achieved by the rear wheels pushing and front wheels pulling simultaneously.
+This is achieved by the rear wheels pushing and the front wheels pulling simultaneously.

 Four-Wheel-Drives are produced predominantly in two formats, permanent four-wheel-drive, and part-time 4WD.
-Permanent four-wheel-drive means all four wheels are constantly getting power but the main difference is it manages the transfer of the power by means of a viscous coupling.
+A permanent four-wheel drive means all four wheels are constantly getting power but the main difference is it manages the transfer of the power by means of a viscous coupling.
 This component allows the front and rear driveshafts to rotate at different rotational speeds at any given time.
-This allows the four wheel drive to drive on a variety of surfaces, whether its high traction or low traction without risking damage.
+This allows the four-wheel drive to drive on a variety of surfaces, whether it’s high traction or low traction without risking damage.

 When to avoid reversing in 4-wheel-drive

-As previously stated, four-wheel drive functions exactly the same in reverse as it does going forward.
+As previously stated, four-wheel-drive functions exactly the same in reverse as it does going forward.
 The rules of 4WD driving still apply exactly the same.
-Armed with this knowledge, what are some of the driving surfaces you would typically avoid when reversing while still in four-wheel drive?
+Armed with this knowledge, what are some of the driving surfaces you would typically avoid when reversing while still in 4WD mode?